visitscotland/digital-documents/README.md

         and ensure that any sensitive parts of the source code, such as keys to external and internal APIs, will not be published.

-    4. VS will ensure that relevant training is provided to support VS staff in the implementation of this policy and ensure that the creation of required processes is put in place and followed.
+    4. VisitScotland will ensure that relevant training is provided to support staff in the implementation of this policy and ensure that the creation of required processes is put in place and followed.